 For all boot camps presented in cities other than Houston, the boot camps are held in hotel conference rooms and we are often able to offer group discounts for accomodations in the same hotel.

 Please Note: Our refund policy is very different in cases involving a visa letter.

 We will provide visa letters but only after we have received your registration information and full tuition payment.
 If the visa is denied, you are eligible to receive a refund of the tuition in accordance with our refund policy.
-However, you must send us a copy of the letter from the embassy or consulate that has declined the visa in order to receive the refund.
+However, you must send us a copy of the letter or email from the embassy or consulate that has declined the visa in order to receive the refund.
+We do contact the embassy/consulate to confirm rejection of the visa application.
 There are no exceptions.